DYK with Jeff Bell – Exploring the Edmonton Region’s export data

 Figure 2

-I believe that exporting is a major area of under realized opportunity for firms across the region.
+I believe that exporting is a major area of under realized opportunity for firms across the Region.
 Capitalizing on the export opportunity would create new jobs and spur new economic activity while diversifying our local economy and making it more resilient.

 Part two: Existing trade